What is Drug Production?

 In order for our lawyers to secure less stringent conditions, the Judge will need to be satisfied that you will attend court as required and that you pose no significant risk of harm to the public.
 This may sometimes be difficult in drug cases, but not impossible.

-Where can I pay for bail for drug production charges in Surrey?
+Where can I pay for bail for drug production charges in Calgary?

-If you or a loved one are charged with drug production in Surrey and granted bail, you may be required to provide a cash deposit to secure release.
-You can pay bail at any court registry (courthouse) in British Columbia.
-If you live in Vancouver, you can pay bail there for someone detained in Surrey.
+If you or a loved one is charged with drug production in Calgary and granted bail, you may be required to provide a cash deposit to secure release.
+The cash deposit can be paid at any bail hearing office (courthouse) in Alberta.
+If you live in Edmonton, you can pay bail there for someone detained in Calgary.

-How do I change my release conditions for drug production charges in Surrey?
+How do I change my release conditions for drug production charges in Calgary?

 Release on bail for drug production charges may include restrictions that impact your day-to-day life.